 Commonly Confused With The Caramel Macchiato

-The appearance of the caramel macchiato is not very unique.
+The appearance of this macchiato is not very unique.
 It’s often confused with similar milk-based coffees.
 But the taste is what makes it special.
 Take a look at drinks most commonly associated with this decadent drink, so you don’t mix your order.

 1. Caramel Macchiato vs Caramel Latte